-In this assignment, you may NOT use the modulus (%) operator.
+In this assignment, you may NOT use the modulus (%) operator and you may NOT include math.h.
 You must use bitwise operations to decompose the address.
 Penalty: 50% off overall score.

 Additionally, your program should exit with a status of 0 (EXIT_SUCCESS).
 Penalty: 25% of score.